mrmcmerrill/ff_bot/README.md

 * DOGE: D6n2g2KGdqEwR4MhhT7uAdvZFaTwqwd6rS
 * Venmo: @dtcarls

-# ESPN Fantasy Football GroupMe Slack and Discord Chat Bot
+# ESPN & Sleeper Fantasy Football GroupMe, Slack, and Discord Chat Bot

-This repository runs a GroupMe, Discord, or Slack chat bot to send ESPN Fantasy Football information to a GroupMe, Discord or Slack chat room.
+This repository runs a GroupMe, Discord, or Slack chat bot to send Fantasy Football information to a GroupMe, Discord or Slack chat room.
+It supports leagues hosted on **ESPN** or **Sleeper**, selected per league with the `PROVIDER` environment variable.

+In addition to the weekly reports below, it can produce **all-time (year-over-year)** leaderboards — All-Time Power Rankings and All-Time Expected Wins — spanning your league's full history, even across a mid-life migration from ESPN to Sleeper.
+See [Historical Data & All-Time Reports](#historical-data--all-time-reports).

 **What does this do?**